Antiderivative of the Semicircle: Geometry Meets Calculus

 Connection to Arcsine

 Earlier work showed that part of the antiderivative involves \(\arcsin(x/r)\).
-Is there a contradiction?
-No!
-The identity
+There is no contradiction, as the following identity shows:

 The arcsine and arccosine of the same value always add up to \(\frac{\pi}{2}\) (a right angle).
 This identity lets you freely switch between the two forms of the antiderivative – they differ only by a constant.